angular/protractor/README.md

 Protractor
 ==========

 Protractor is an end to end test framework for Angular applications built on top of [webdriverJS](https://code.google.com/p/selenium/wiki/WebDriverJs).
-It is still quite in progress.

 To run the sample tests
 -----------------------